Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 Dark yellow or strong-smelling urine

-Feeling dizzy, lightheaded, or unusually tired
+Feeling dizzy, lightheaded, or unusually fatigued

-Headaches creeping in during or after activity
+Headaches creeping in during or after exercise

 Muscle cramps

-What to Do Next
+What to Do

-If it’s mostly hydration you need → a hypotonic drink (or just water with a pinch of salt) is usually enough.
+If it's mostly hydration you need, a hypotonic drink (or water with a pinch of salt) is usually enough.
+If you're flagging on energy as well as hydration, isotonic is your best bet.
+If you've finished training and need to replenish glycogen, a hypertonic option with water alongside can support recovery.

 DIY Sports Drinks on a Student Budget

-You don’t need to spend £2 a bottle.
 Here are three cheap and cheerful mixes you can make in your kitchen:

 All-rounder (isotonic): 1 litre water + 200ml squash (not sugar-free) + pinch of salt